codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did one wall say to the other wall?
-I'll meet you at the corner!
+What did the piece of bread say to the knife?
+Butter me up.

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+In programming, the ternary operator is mostly defined with what symbol(s)?
- 1. Utah Teapot
+ 1. ?
- 2. Pixar Teapot
+ 2. ?:
- 3. 3D Teapot
+ 3. if then
- 4. Tennessee Teapot
+ 4. ??

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  ?:
 </details>